GuillaumeGomez/browser-UI-test/README.md

 click: (10, 12)
 ```

-#### waitfor
+#### wait-for

-**waitfor** command waits for a given duration or for an element to be created.
+**wait-for** command waits for a given duration or for an element to be created.
 It expects a CSS selector or a duration in milliseconds.

 **/!\\** Be careful when using it: if the given selector never appears, the test will timeout after 30 seconds.

 Examples:

 ```
-waitfor: ".element"
+wait-for: ".element"
-waitfor: "#element > a"
+wait-for: "#element > a"
-waitfor: 1000
+wait-for: 1000
 ```

 #### focus